 2197 Jackson Avenue

 St. Michael's & All Angels Episocpal Church's food shelf program now includes services for mothers with young children.
-Donations can be dropped off in Seaford on Wednesdays between 4 and 8pm and on Thursdays between 4 and 7pm.
+Donations can be dropped off in Seaford on Wednesdays between 4 and 8pm and on Sundays between 1 and 4pm.
 Accepted donations include baby care items, gently used toys, baby equipment, children's clothing, and personal care items mothers can use.

 Schedule a pickup and support Vietnam Veterans of America charities.
 Photo courtesy of Vietnam Veterans of America